 It’s Christmas time and although it has been a crazy year with the ongoing pandemic I hope some Holiday music can help sooth and heal at least a little bit.

 The arrangement is based on the melody and a simple bass part that has mostly a root motion meaning I go from root to root in the chord progression.
 I choose the key of A major simply because the possibility to use a lot of open strings for the bass line part of the arrangement.
 This way I can focus on the melody and also get a bass part with a long legato feel.
-I want to make a contrast between the melody and bass rhythm is possible.
+I want to make a contrast between the melody and bass rhythm if possible.

 It would not have been so nice if I used the same rhythm in the melody and bass part throughout the arrangement.
 Although we as bass players really love bass this technique will let us focusing on the most important part of a song, its melody!